 The following is a list of events we hosted this past year:

-Served lasagna and eggplant parmesan (prepared by VJ’s Restaurant), spinach salad, cookies, and beverages.
+Served lasagna, eggplant parmesan, garlic knots and house salad (prepared by VJ’s Restaurant), cookies, and beverages.

-Annual Parish Picnic, Sunday, August 25, 11:30 AM, Parish House.
-Served Holy Smokes pulled pork & bbq chicken (provided by parishioner Loxie Davie), salads & desserts (provided by parishioners), and beverages.
+Annual Parish Picnic, Sunday, August 24, 2014, 11:30 AM, Parish House.
+Served Holy Smokes pulled pork & bbq chicken with sauce, rolls (Sherburne Big M), salads & desserts (provided by parishioners), and beverages.
 Parishioners also helped with set up and clean up.

-Thank you to all our members and to those who just automatically pitched in when we needed assistance.
-We are definitely not an exclusive group, so if any of you would like to join us in the kitchen, we would love to have you!
+Thank you to all our members and to those who just pitch in to help when needed.
+We are definitely not an exclusive group, so if any of you would like to join us, we would love to have you!